Do you want to know how to make skin color for your paintings?

 It's not hard.
-We can have the joy of painting portraits when we learn how to mix skin colors.
+We can have the joy of painting portraits when we learn how to make skin colors.

 All skin colors are a mixture of red, yellow, blue and white.
 This combination of colors will make skin colors for watercolor, oil and acrylic paintings.

-There was a request on how to make skin color.
-I thought oh my, because people are not my normal subject.
+There was a request on how to mix skin color.
+I thought oh my, people are not my normal subject.

 The first and last time I painted people was in 1982 and '83.
-First was an American Indian, then a little boy and lastly two girls.
-That's only three people paintings, ever!
+That was only three people paintings, ever!
+But, I'm up to the challenge and here's the results.

-It's important to get a drawing before we start painting.
+It's important to do the drawing before we start painting.

-This drawing was put on watercolor paper with a pencil.
+This drawing was lightly put on watercolor paper with a pencil.

 Double check the drawing while doing the underpainting.
-Make the necessary adjustments now before starting colors.
+Make the necessary adjustments now before starting to paint the colors.

 This subject had dark hair and eyes that are the darkest values.
 There was a dark shadow under the chin.